Quick Answer

 Start with legal fit, not lifestyle filters.
 The practical order is simple: choose a route you can actually document, then decide where you want to live.
 That single change cuts a lot of wasted comparison work and stops you from falling in love with places that were never a real filing option.

-A Tourist Visa may look like the fastest way to book a trip, but it is usually the wrong choice if you plan to keep working while abroad.
-In many jurisdictions, tourist status is for leisure and does not authorize ongoing remote work, so this is a visa compliance decision, not a travel convenience decision.
+A tourist visa may look like the simpler way to start a trip, but it is usually the wrong choice if you plan to keep working while abroad.
+In many places, tourist status is for leisure and does not authorize remote work, so this is a visa-compliance decision, not just a travel convenience decision.

 Start with sequence, not volume.
 You can reduce mistakes by confirming your visa category first, then collecting documents in a consistent order.
 This makes the income-proof portion of a digital nomad visa application easier to review and less likely to stall late.